India: Health and Human Rights

 Abid previously worked for a USAID-funded project on the role of local self-government in the promotion of reproductive and child health.
 He served as project coordinator of another USAID-funded project, the Community-Based Distribution Project of Family Planning Methods.
 He was part of a pioneering team that implemented a flagship public health program for the Government of India’s National Rural Health Mission in Rajasthan.
 Abid was also involved with one of UNICEF’s largest communications and social mobilization initiatives, the intensive immunization of pulse polio, which took place in Uttar Pradesh.
 He has been a visiting faculty member for SIT Study Abroad programs.

 Bhavna has been working with SIT Study Abroad since spring 2004 as senior Hindi faculty.
 Bhavna and Goutam Merh together form the critical lead team that inspires students to speak and dream in Hindi starting in the earliest days of the program.
 Her stunning elocution inspires students, and her strong commitment to each student never goes unnoticed.
 She holds a BA degree from Lucknow University and recently completed a postgraduate diploma in rural development, with a specialization in public health in India.

 Bhavna previously conducted weeklong Hindi language workshops for Japanese and Canadian students.
 She is fluent in English, Hindi, Rajasthani, Avadhi, and Nepalese.
 Outside of teaching hours, she is an excellent athlete and Kathak dancer.

-Goutam is fluent in Hindi, Bangala, Gujarati, Bhojpuri, Brij, and English, and is an expert on Indian culture and development issues.
+Goutam, who is fluent in Hindi, Bangala, Gujarati, Bhojpuri, Brij, and English, is an expert on Indian culture and development issues.

 Ms. Archna Merh, Senior Language Faculty and Student Affairs Coordinator